KenKundert/avendesora/doc/commands.rst

 If the requested value is composite (an array or dictionary), you should also specify a key that indicates which of the composite values you want.
-For example, if the 'accounts' field is a dictionary, you specify accounts.checking or accounts[checking] to get information on your checking account.
+For example, if the *accounts* field is a dictionary, you specify accounts.checking or accounts[checking] to get information on your checking account.
 If the value is an array, you give the index of the desired value.
 For example, questions.0 or questions[0].
-If you only specify a number, then the name is assumed to be 'questions', as in the list of security questions (this can be changed by specifying the desired name as the 'default_vector_field' in the account or the config file).
+If you only specify a number, then the name is assumed to be *questions*, as in the list of security questions (this can be changed by specifying the desired name as the :ref:`default_vector_field setting <settings>`.

 The field may be also be a script, with is nothing but a string that it output as given except that embedded attributes are replaced by account